Nancy Sutley

 Sutley announced that she would step down as Chair of the Council on Environmental Quality in February, 2014.
 In July 2014, she was appointed as Chief Sustainability and Economic Development Officer for the Los Angeles Department of Water and Power.
+For her work in sustainability, she was the recipient of the Trailblazer Award at Verdical Group's annual Net Zero Conference in 2019.

 Early life and education

-Sutley was born April 20, 1962 in New York and was raised in Queens, New York.
+Sutley was born April 20, 1962, in New York and was raised in Queens, New York.
 Her parents came to the United States from Argentina.
 She holds a master of public policy from the John F. Kennedy School of Government at Harvard University, and a B.A. degree in government from Cornell University.

 Career

 From 1999 to 2003, Sutley served at the California Environmental Protection Agency as deputy secretary for policy and intergovernmental relations.
 During that period she was the top energy advisor to then Governor Gray Davis, and supported a requirement for Los Angeles to produce 20 percent of its power from renewable sources.
 She was also a member of the California State Water Resources Control Board, and a member of the Los Angeles Metropolitan Water District board of directors.

 During the Clinton Administration, she was initially a senior policy advisor to the San Francisco regional administrator of the Environmental Protection Agency, and later served as special assistant to EPA administrator Carol Browner, in Washington, D.C.

 Later, Sutley served as a member of Hillary Clinton's Southern California Lesbian, Gay, Bisexual and Transgender steering committee.
 She was also a prominent supporter of Senator Clinton's primary campaign.